What Is -20/3 Whole Number

 Integers expand the set to include all whole numbers and their negative counterparts.
 The integer set is: ..., -3, -2, -1, 0, 1, 2, 3, ...
 This set includes negative numbers, which are essential for representing debt, temperature below zero, or positions to the left on a number line.
 Like whole numbers, integers have no fractional part. -20 is an integer.
 0 is an integer.
 7 is an integer.
 But 3.14 is not.

 Rational numbers are the broadest category relevant here.
 A rational number is any number that can be expressed as a fraction a/b, where a and b are integers, and b is not zero.
 This includes all integers (since any integer n can be written as n/1), all terminating decimals (like 0.75 = 3/4), and all repeating decimals (like 0.333... = 1/3).
 The fraction -20/3 fits this definition perfectly: -20 and 3 are integers, and the denominator is not zero.
-Therefore, -20/3 is a rational number.
+Which means, -20/3 is a rational number.

 Step-by-Step Breakdown: Evaluating -20/3